After Web Page Segmentation, What is Next?

 The most prominent page of the page such as a headline or the main content might be given a value of 4.

-The patent describes some of the different methods that might be used to break a page up into segments, but a more detailed look at that process is available in a Microsoft paper titled Block-based Web Search (pdf).
+The patent describes some of the different methods that might be used for web page segmentation, but a more detailed look at that process is available in a Microsoft paper titled Block-based Web Search (pdf).

 A process for breaking web pages into smaller blocks for display on small screens is described in the Microsoft paper Adapting Web Pages for Small-Screen Devices (pdf)